How Cisco Webex Transforms Your Distance Learning Schedule

 With Mio, you don’t have to navigate those scenarios.
 You and your students and educators all communicate using your favorite tools.
 No compromise necessary.

-You can manage your faculty without leaving Webex Teams.
+You can manage your faculty without leaving Webex.
 That includes not just sending messages, but editing, deleting, threading, and even GIFs and file sharing.

-You can install your first (free) universal channel here.
+You can install your first (free) universal channel with up to three organizations here.

 3. Digital whiteboards for distance learning with Appspace